 QR codes at the top left/right of the page opens the webpage associated with the page title.
 QR codes next to information, or the hyperlinked text, open the webpage related to that information.
 To use a QR code, open your mobile device's camera app, cover any codes around the one you need to scan, carefully hover your mobile device over the QR code until you see a link appear.
 Lightly touch the link that appears on screen.
 It will open a webpage on our site.
-Scan the QR code below to view the most current updates of the grant awards and this booklet.
+Scan the QR code below and click the link to view updates of the grant award sumaries and download a PDF of this booklet.